williecheong/release_dash/README.md

 #### Instructions for deployment on Stackato
 1. Clone the repository onto your local machine
 2. Setup production database credentials as specified above
-3. On `/stackato.yml`, modify the following:
+3. Open `/stackato.yml` and modify the following:
     - Change the `name` for your copy of the dashboard
     - The rest of the configs have already been setup for you
 3. `cd` into the root directory of the cloned repository using Terminal